-So, in 2012, I “made aliyah”, which is to say, I moved to Israel and became a citizen.
-I had converted to Judaism twenty-six years earlier and had visited many times before.
-Moving to Israel seemed not really the sensible, but the interesting thing to do.
+I came to be in Israel when in 2012, I “made aliyah”, which is to say, I moved to Israel and became a citizen.
+I had converted to Judaism some twenty-six years earlier and had visited many times before.
+After what I had been through, moving to Israel seemed not really the sensible, but the interesting thing to do.
+In 2010, in the space of six weeks, I lost a friend to breast cancer, my brother to suicide, and my business to a very bad decision.
+It was too much loss, too fast.
+I couldn't cope.
 Wouldn’t living in Israel be just like visiting?
-Besides, what other country would have me, as devastated as I was, and give me the time and opportunity – the luxury - to reinvent myself?
+Besides, what other country would have me, as devastated as I was, and give me the time and opportunity to heal?
+Everybody thought I was crazy.

-Reader, in the process of writing this book, I couldn’t help but fall in love with this man.
-Though thirty years, continents and culture separate Gidon and I, we are together, like dolphins swimming alongside the ship of life, just cruising together for a while.
+Reader, in the process, I couldn’t help but fall in love with this man.
+Though thirty years, continents and culture separate Gidon and I, we are like dolphins swimming alongside the ship of life, just cruising together for a while.
 We’ve both had some hard knocks.
 In a sense, we are both survivors.
 We get that about each other.